 - Jaw pain and headaches due to bite problems.

 It is a highly customized treatment and the specific procedures needed vary from patient to patient.
 Multiple treatment options are available to address different kinds of problems.

-- Porcelain veneers are man-made tooth “shells” which are used to cover chipped or stained teeth.
-These can be used in the front teeth to fix your smile and appearance.
+- Porcelain veneers may be used in the front teeth to fix your smile and appearance.

 - In case the damage has extended to the pulp, a root canal treatment is required.
-The dentist removes the pulp and infection and fills the canal with a suitable material.
 A crown is then placed on top of the tooth which has been treated.
-This is essential to provide support to the weakened tooth structure.

 - If the damage is extensive, the infected teeth will be extracted.

 - Dental bridges can be used to replace missing teeth.
-The adjacent teeth are trimmed, and connecting crowns are placed on them.
 Bridges cover the gaps created by missing teeth.

-- Dentures are another option to fill the gap of one missing tooth or several teeth.
+- Dentures are used to fill gap in case of one or more missing teeth.
 These can broadly be classified into three types: conventional, immediate or implant-supported dentures.